jitbit/HtmlSanitizer/README.md

 (allowed in 'src', 'href' and similar "uri-attributes".
 To clean up stuff like `<a href='javascript:alert()'></a>`)

-## Other notes
+## Configuring

-Allowed tags, styles and attributes are listed in `tagWhiteList`, `attributeWhiteList` and `cssWhiteLisst` variables which you can modify (until we add a proper API).
+Allowed tags, styles and attributes are listed in `AllowedTags`, `AllowedAttributes` and `AllowedCssStyles` properties.
+To disallow a tag remove it from the dictionary like this:

+`delete HtmlSanitizer.AllowedTags['table']`

+To add an allowed tag:

+`HtmlSanitizer.AllowedTags['script'] = true;`

 ## Browser support